An FHA loan sounded like a good idea at the time.

 - Your loan balance is at or below 78% of the last FHA appraised value, usually the original purchase price.

 If you bought a house with an FHA loan some years back, you may be eligible to cancel your FHA PMI today.
+This option is attractive because it won’t require you to get a new mortgage.
 If your loan balance is 78% of your original purchase price, and you’ve been paying FHA PMI for 5 years, your lender or service must cancel your mortgage insurance today — by law.Click here to get a personalized refinance rate quote.

-Once you hit the magical 78% loan-to-value ratio, you can potentially start saving hundreds per month, and keep your existing FHA loan and interest rate intact.
+Borrowers who have hit the magical 78% loan-to-value ratio can potentially start saving hundreds on their monthly payments and keep their existing FHA loan and interest rate intact.

 Getting Rid of FHA Mortgage Insurance, Method #2: Refinance out of it

-Cancelling FHA mortgage insurance is also possible by refinancing into a conventional loan.
-It’s often the quickest and most cost-effective way to do it.
+Canceling FHA mortgage insurance is also possible by refinancing into a conventional loan.
+Refinancing to a conventional mortgage is often the quickest and most cost-effective way to do it — especially if mortgage rates have dropped since your original loan.
 And it can be the only way to do it if you opened your FHA loan on or after June 3, 2013, when FHA mortgage insurance became non-cancellable.

 With today’s rising home values, homeowners might be surprised how much equity they have.
-With a refinance, you can use your home’s current appraised value rather than the original purchase price.Complete a short online form here to start your refinance process today.
+With a refinance, you can use your home’s current appraised value (from a new appraisal) rather than the original purchase price.Complete a short online form here to start your refinance process today.

 Replace FHA mortgage insurance with conventional PMI